 Apparently, beauty means being dimple free.

 Of course, the magazines can’t say those exact words — what a PR nightmare that would be! —but the message they’re sending is loud and clear, and it’s delivered by airbrushing all the lumps and bumps off their already gorgeous models.

 Why I Dare You to Bare

-Having cellulite does not mean that you’re an unhealthy, unfit, or undesirable woman…it doesn’t even mean that you have too much body fat.
+Having cellulite does not mean that you’re an unhealthy, unfit, or undesirable woman.
+It doesn’t even indicate that you have too much body fat.

 Cellulite occurs when the top layer of fat cells (those which are responsible for padding your body and supplying energy) push up into the outermost layer of skin, creating dimples at the surface.
 Your susceptibility has to do with the strength and elasticity of your skin, which declines with age, and how well it cushions and compacts your subcutaneous fat.

-While it may not always feel desirable, having cellulite is actually quite normal.
+While it may not always feel desirable, having cellulite is totally normal.